burnpiro/erdem.pl/content/posts/2020/2020-08-dengai-preprocessing/dengai-preprocessing.md

 </div>

-Some of the temperatures are in Kelvin scale, and some in Celsius scale.
+Some of the temperatures are on the Kelvin scale, and some on the Celsius scale.
 That's not what is important here.
 If you look closely you should be able to group those temperatures by type:
 - temperature with absolute minimum value
 - temperature without absolute minimum value (can be negative)

 An example of the first one is **station\_diur\_temp\_rng\_c**.
 This is something called [Diurnal temperature variation](https://en.wikipedia.org/wiki/Diurnal_temperature_variation) and defines a variation between minimum and maximum temperature withing some period of time.
-That value cannot have negative values (because difference between minimum and maximum cannot be lower than 0).
-That's where we should use scalling instead of normalization.
+That value cannot have negative values (because the difference between minimum and maximum cannot be lower than 0).
+That's where we should use scaling instead of normalization.

 Another example is **reanalysis\_air\_temp\_k**.
-It is an air temperature and important feature.
+It is the air temperature and important feature.
 We cannot define a minimum value that temperature could get.
-If we really want there is a arbitrary minimum temperature for each city that we should never get below but that's not what we want to do.
-Things like temperature in problems like our might have another meaing when training models.
-There could be some positive and negative impact of the temperature value.
-In this case it might be that temperatures below 298K positively affecting number of cases (fewer mosquitos).
+If we really want there is an arbitrary minimum temperature for each city that we should never get below but that's not what we want to do.
+Things like the temperature in problems like ours might have another meaning when training models.
+There could be some positive and negative impacts of the temperature value.
+In this case, it might be that temperatures below 298K positively affecting a number of cases (fewer mosquitos).
 That's why we should use normalization for this one.

 After checking an entire dataset we can come up with the list of features to normalize, scale and copy from [our list of features](https://erdem.pl/2020/07/deng-ai-how-to-approach-data-science-competitions-eda#dataset):